Spend Less Than You Earn – Simple Process For Getting Out of Debt

 Set a spending budget but don’t be too hard on yourself when you need to get something you actually need.
 For example, a new tire because you had a flat one.

 Save some money each month.
 The amount is not so important.
-Some months it can even be 10 buck, it doesn’t matter.
+Sometimes you can save 10 bucks, others a thousand, it doesn’t matter.
 The idea is to create a habit.
-To convince your mind that you need to save some money each month.
+To convince your mind that you need to save money each month.

 8. Stop Buying Shit

 Lastly, I want to tell you to prevent yourself, as much as possible, from buying useless things.
-Unsubscribe from sites like H&M that sends you emails about when the new sale will begin.
+Unsubscribe from sites like H&M. Sites that send you emails about when the new sale will begin.
 Stop using social media so often.
 These sites will only tell you to buy.
 Buy, buy, buy.
 Things you don’t actually need.

 Getting out of debt is easy.
 The hard part is to be consistent in your actions.

-The main reason people get into debt and fail to get out of debt for years is their inability to control their actions.
+The main reason people get into so much debt is their inability to control their actions.
 Their inability to be happy with what they currently have.
 Because if you’re happy with your life and you’re at peace with your inner self, you won’t need to constantly upgrade your wardrobe or your gear.

 Probably there is another reason besides your nasty spending habits to have a negative bank balance.
 A reason not visible on the outside but deeply buried inside.
-Find out what’s that reason…
+Find out that reason and you will finally see your bank account flourishing.

 Yes, the teenagers in my country start drinking way before they turn 16.
 What I can tell you, we find our ways.
 Not that it’s a good thing.